Secure Endpoints¶

 # Public endpoint - no request parameter needed

-def list_products(self) -> list[ProductSchema]:
+async def list_products(self) -> list[ProductSchema]:

-products = self._product_service.list_products()
+products = await self._product_service.list_products()

 return [